bradford-hamilton/Ruby-On-Quails/guides/source/3_1_release_notes.md

 * Added a `create_association!` method for `has_one` and `belongs_to` associations.

-* Migrations are now reversible, meaning that Rails will figure out how to reverse your migrations.
+* Migrations are now reversible, meaning that Quails will figure out how to reverse your migrations.
 To use reversible migrations, just define the `change` method.

     ```ruby
     class MyMigration < ActiveRecord::Migration